China: Cars and Light Trucks

 The implementation schedule is listed in Table 1.
 The nationwide dates generally refer to new type approvals—first registration of existing vehicle models is typically allowed for one more year.
-The nationwide China 5 regulation provides one implementation date, applicable to both new type approvals and to first registration.
+The nationwide China 5 and 6 regulations provide one implementation date, applicable to both new type approvals and to first registration.
 Beijing has had a ban on the sale and registration of light-duty diesel vehicles since 2000.

 |China 1||2000.01 (2000.07†)||Nationwide||Euro 1|